 Behind the motherboard tray you’ll find two 2.5-inch caddies, which you can also move to the top of the PSU shroud in the main compartment if you want to show your SSDs off.
 You’ll also find the RGB controller here.
 And while it appears to be a fan controller, it’s just a hub that delivers constant power to your fans – so if you can, plug the three fans into your motherboard for fine control.

-Underneath the PSU shroud is room for large power supplies, along with space for one 3.5 inch drive and another 2.5-inch drive above the 3.5-inch slot.
-But that brings us to a downside: We would have liked to see at least dual 3.5-inch drive options, as a single-drive really is quite limiting.
-Even in the era of SSDs and this case does have enough space for it.
+Underneath the PSU shroud is room for large power supplies, along with space for one 3.5 inch drive and another 2.5-inch or 3.5-inch drive above the 3.5-inch slot.

 Next to the two 200 mm D-RGB spinners, Lian Li also includes a 120 mm fan that functions as rear exhaust.